alikasundara/docker-openvpn/README.md

 ## Differences from kylemanna/docker-openvpn

 - Predictable build (explicit versioning of packages and the base image).
-One consequence of that is that the build will fail if the explicitly specified versions have already been dropped from alpine repos/.
+One consequence of that is that the build will fail if the explicitly specified versions have already been dropped from alpine repos.
 - Dropped support for arm64 (might bring it back one day)

 ## Tested On